mattlean/sleep-score/README.md

 ## Formula

-Now that we have both our goals set and our sleep metrics gathered, we can start the calculation for a score by using this formula:
+Now that we have both our initial and sleep metric parameters ready, we can start the calculation for a sleep score by working through this formula:

 $$\left\lceil S \right\rceil = (T \times 0.6 + D \times 0.4) \times 0.8 + Q \times 0.2$$